-Scrimgeour and Pasour, 1996 argue that the position taken by FF can be explained in terms of a 'prisoner's dilemma.'25 Farmers could either seek to secure their livelihoods by devoting time and resources to rent-seeking activities (lobbying government to provide them with various protection and support measures) or could focus on achieving competitiveness in global markets.
-However, the pay-offs to these strategies would depend on what industrialists did, as protection for industrialists would have an impact on the competitive position of the agricultural sector, in particular through exchange rate impacts.
+In a classic prisoner's dilemma, neither 'party' can be sure of the strategy that the other is going to pursue.
+Under such circumstances, rational independent decisions under uncertainty lead to an overall outcome that is fully satisfactory to neither (in the table above, pay-offs of 125 and 600 where both 'parties' rent-seek). secure their livelihoods by devoting time and resources to rent-seeking activities (lobbying government to provide them with various protection and support measures) or could focus on achieving competitiveness in global markets.
+However, the payoffs to these strategies would depend on what industrialists did, as protection for industrialists would have an impact on the competitive position of the agricultural sector, in particular through exchange rate impacts.

 This provides a reason why Federated Farmers might have contemplated reform even ex ante - assuming that they believed the Labour government's rhetoric about economy-wide reform.
-It certainly explains why they lobbied hard for reform to be carried through economy-wide once agricultural support had been cut26.
+It certainly explains why they lobbied hard for reform to be carried through economy-wide once agricultural support had been $cut^{26}$ .

-Scrimgeour and Pasour, 1996 also claim that analysis of the economic costs of farm support prior to 1984 influenced the debate on farm support, making it more likely that such support would be cut.27 It is also plausible that such analysis, if it attracted high-level attention, could have influenced Federated Farmers' choice of strategy ex ante.
+Scrimgeour and Pasour, 1996 also claim that analysis of the economic costs of farm support prior to 1984 influenced the debate on farm support, making it more likely that such support would be cut.
+It is also plausible that such analysis, if it attracted high-level attention, could have influenced Federated Farmers' choice of strategy ex ante.
 If they believed that their support was going to be cut, it perhaps made sense to embrace a programme of economy-wide reform, hoping that this would also reduce support to industry and government openness to rent-seeking.